 - 1. Purpose - a.
 Following approval of a Land Study by the Planning Director, the applicant may submit a Major or Minor Master Development Plan (MDP) to the City. - b.
-A Minor Master Development Plan (Minor MDP) shall be required for all development or subdivisions which are platted as one unit or one phase. - c.
-The Master Development Plan establishes the overall development plan of a project. - d.
+A Master Development Plan (MDP) shall be required in all instances when an applicant for a tract of land within the City or its extraterritorial jurisdiction (ETJ) requests major subdivision plat approval or the entire property will be subdivided in two (2) or more plat phases or units. - c.
+The Master Development Plan establishes the overall development plan of a project aeross all phases. - d.
 Preliminary studies and plans related to infrastructure and public improvements are required components of the Master Development Plan. - e.
 Plat applications shall comply with the approved Master Development Plan. - f.
+A Master Development Plan is not required for Development Plats (Major or Minor), Amending Plats or Replats. - g.
 A "Master Development Plan" as defined in this code is not and shall not be construed to mean a "Comprehensive Master Plan" or "Master Communities Plan" under the previous Subdivision Ordnance. - 2.
 Types of Master Development Plans Established - a.
-Major Master Development Plan

-- i.
-A Major Master Development Plan (Major MDP) shall be required in all instances when an applicant for a tract of land within the City or its extraterritorial jurisdiction (ETJ) requests to subdivide the entire property in two (2) or more plat phases or units. - b.
-Minor Master Development Plan - i.
-Minor Master Development Plan (Minor MDP) shall be required for all development or subdivisions which are platted as one unit or one phase. - 3.
-Timing
+Major Master Development Plan i.
+A Major Master Development Plan (Major MDP) shall be required in all instances when an applicant for a tract of land within the City or its extraterritorial jurisdiction (ETJ) requests to subdivide the entire property in two (2) or more plat phases or units.

+b.
+Minor Master Development Plan

+i.
+Minor Master Development Plan (Minor MDP) shall be required for all development or subdivisions which are platted as one unit or one phase.

+3. Timing

 The applicant shall deliver the Major Master Development Plan to the Planning Director a minimum of 21 calendar days prior to the Commission's consideration of the Master Development Plan and in accordance with the application submittal dates established by the Planning Director.
-Minor Master Development Plan may be submitted at anytime.